markusberget/jeju/README.md

 This is an addition.

-Change row for notification debugging.
+Change row for notification debugging.  moar